Economy of Ethiopia: Manufacturing

 A program to privatize state-owned enterprises has been underway since the late 1990s.
 There has been a large growth of manufacturing in Ethiopia.
 Several industrial parks have been built with a focus on textiles.

 Transport

 Prior to the outbreak of the 1998–2000 Eritrean–Ethiopian War, landlocked Ethiopia mainly relied on the seaports of Asseb and Massawa in Eritrea for international trade.

 Ethiopian Airlines is the largest airline in Africa, and one of the highest grossing airlines in the world with a revenue over 5 billion USD.

-The largest bank in Ethiopia, the commercial bank's former headquarters in Addis Ababa, now serving as one of the other head offices.
+The largest bank in Ethiopia, the commercial bank's headquarters in Addis Ababa.

 As of 2005, Ethiopia uses the ports of Djibouti, connected to Addis Ababa by the Addis Ababa – Djibouti Railway, and to a lesser extent Port Sudan in Sudan.
 In May 2005, the Ethiopian government began negotiations to use the port of Berbera in Somaliland.

 By 2030, the government expects a $74 billion investment in transportation.